wayslog/aster/README.md

 fetch = 600

+# read_from_slave is the feature make slave balanced readed by client and ignore side effects.
+read_from_slave = true

 ############################# Proxy Mode Special #######################################################
 # ping_fail_limit means when ping fail reach the limit number, the node will be ejected from the cluster
 # until the ping is ok in future.